Post job

 Staff nurses are registered nurses who are usually assigned to work in a care home, a company, or in a clinical setting.
 They advise the physical assessments of patients, employees, and residents.
 They also handle the checking of vital signs, providing basic medical procedures, giving first aid, and, if possible, providing over the counter medication.
 Staff nurses provide medical attention to the people in their place of assignment.
 They help pave the path to their patients' full recovery.
 Staff nurses are expected to be patient and have good interpersonal skills.

-As far as similarities go, this is where it ends because an advanced registered nurse practitioner responsibility requires skills such as "arnp," "diagnosis," "health problems," and "discharge summaries."
+While similarities exist, there are also some differences between advanced registered nurse practitioners and staff nurse.
+For instance, advanced registered nurse practitioner responsibilities require skills such as "arnp," "diagnosis," "health problems," and "discharge summaries."
 Whereas a staff nurse is skilled in "bls," "cpr," "acls," and "direct patient care."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-Staff nurses tend to reach lower levels of education than advanced registered nurse practitioners.
+Staff nurses earn the highest salaries when working in the health care industry, with an average yearly salary of $58,739.
+On the other hand, advanced registered nurse practitioners are paid more in the health care industry with an average salary of $103,277.staff nurses tend to reach lower levels of education than advanced registered nurse practitioners.
 In fact, staff nurses are 46.3% less likely to graduate with a Master's Degree and 2.5% less likely to have a Doctoral Degree.

 A practical nurse is responsible for providing the highest quality care services for the patients and assisting them with their needs and concerns.
 Practical nurses work within a health institution or private household to support the patients in their daily activities, monitor their conditions, administer medication, and inform the doctors of their health updates.
 They also coordinate with other medical professionals to develop nursing care plans and activities to suit the patients' lifestyle and keep their active wellbeing.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, advanced registered nurse practitioner responsibilities are more likely to require skills like "arnp," "diagnosis," "health problems," and "discharge summaries."
-Meanwhile, a practical nurse might be skilled in areas such as "apn," "physical examinations," "vital signs," and "np."
+Meanwhile, a practical nurse has duties that require skills in areas such as "apn," "physical examinations," "vital signs," and "np."
 These differences highlight just how different the day-to-day in each role looks.

 Registered health nurses work in collaboration with other health care professionals.
 They provide direct patient care, assess and record symptoms, progress, and reactions, all of which provides the source for care planning and intervention.
 They also manage nursing care plans, instruct patients and their families in the right care, and aid individuals and groups to improve or maintain their good health.
 It also requires a large base of knowledge and experience in order to assess, plan, and give intervention to promote health, avoid disease, and help patients cope with ailments.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from advanced registered nurse practitioners resumes, they are more likely to have skills like "arnp," "diagnosis," "health problems," and "discharge summaries."
-But a registered health nurse might have skills like "cpr," "quality care," "mental health," and "infection control."
+The required skills of the two careers differ considerably.
+For example, advanced registered nurse practitioners are more likely to have skills like "arnp," "diagnosis," "health problems," and "discharge summaries."
+But a registered health nurse is more likely to have skills like "cpr," "quality care," "mental health," and "infection control."

-Registered health nurses are known to earn lower educational levels when compared to advanced registered nurse practitioners.
-Additionally, they're 45.1% less likely to graduate with a Master's Degree, and 2.7% less likely to earn a Doctoral Degree.
+Registered health nurses earn the highest salary when working in the health care industry, where they receive an average salary of $67,457.
+Comparatively, advanced registered nurse practitioners have the highest earning potential in the health care industry, with an average salary of $103,277.registered health nurses typically earn lower educational levels compared to advanced registered nurse practitioners.
+Specifically, they're 45.1% less likely to graduate with a Master's Degree, and 2.7% less likely to earn a Doctoral Degree.

 An emergency registered nurse is first in line for patients who need a response.
 These nurses are first to respond to emergency cases such as trauma, allergic reactions, and injuries.
 They assist doctors and other medical staff in emergency medical care.
 It is their responsibility to always provide high-quality standards for nursing.
 The skills they should possess include diligence, attention to detail, levelheadedness, and strong communication.
 They also need to be knowledgeable about emergency care.